geopm/geopm/docs/source/geopmsession.1.rst

 -h, --help  .. _help option:

-    Print help message and exit
+    Print help message and exit.

 -v, --version  .. _version option:

-    Print version and exit
+    Print version and exit.

 -t TIME, --time TIME  .. _time option:

-    Total run time of the session to be opened in seconds
+    Total run time of the session to be opened in seconds.

 -p PERIOD, --period PERIOD  .. _period option:

-    When used with a read mode session reads all values out periodically with the specified period in seconds
+    When used with a read mode session reads all values out periodically with the specified period in seconds.

 --pid PID  .. _pid option:

-    Stop the session when the given process PID ends
+    Stop the session when the given process PID ends.

+--print-header  .. _printheader option:

+    Deprecated now this option is the default, see --no-header.

---no-header  .. _header option:
+-n, --no-header  .. _header option:

-    Do not print the CSV header before printing any sampled values
+    Do not print the CSV header before printing any sampled values.

---delimiter .. _delimiter DELIMITER .. option:
+-d, --delimiter  .. _delimiter DELIMITER .. option:

-    Delimiter used to separate values in CSV output
+    Delimiter used to separate values in CSV output.
+Default: ",".

---report-out .. _reportout REPORT_OUT option:
+-r, --report-out  .. _reportout REPORT_OUT option:

     Output summary statistics into a yaml file.
 Note if ``--report-out=-`` is specified, the report will output to stdout.
 When used with the